Antonio Brown: Early life

-Brown is the son of retired Arena Football League star "Touchdown" Eddie Brown, who was named the best player in the league's history in 2006, and Adrianne Moss.
-Eddie Brown played wide receiver for the Albany Firebirds and collegiate football for Louisiana Tech.
+Brown is the son of "Touchdown" Eddie Brown and Adrianne Moss.
+Brown's father played as a wide receiver for the Albany Firebirds in the Arena Football League, and was named the best player in the league's history in 2006.

-High school career

-Miami Norland High School

 Brown attended Miami Norland High School in Miami, Florida, where he played football.
 In football, Brown played running back, quarterback, wide receiver, and punt returner for the Vikings.
 He was a two-time Class 6A all-state selection and was also named North Athlete of the Year at 2005 Miami-Dade Gridiron Classic.

-North Carolina Tech Prep

 Coming out of high school, Brown applied to Florida State University.
 His admission was denied over academic concerns.

-After attempting to attend Alcorn State, he decided to enroll at North Carolina Tech Prep.
+After attempting to attend Alcorn State University, he decided to enroll at North Carolina Tech Prep.
 Playing in just five games at quarterback, Brown passed for 1,247 yards and 11 touchdowns, while rushing for 451 yards and 13 touchdowns.
 Once he finished his lone season at North Carolina Tech Prep, he received a scholarship to play at Florida International University, but he was expelled before the season for an altercation with security.
-Brown then began reaching out to wide receivers coach Butch Jones at West Virginia, since he had been highly recruited by him.
-After learning that Jones had left West Virginia to become the head coach at Central Michigan, Brown enrolled at the school and started his college football career as a walk-on freshman.
+Brown then began reaching out to wide receivers coach Butch Jones at West Virginia University, since he had been highly recruited by him.
+After learning that Jones had left West Virginia to become the head coach at Central Michigan University, Brown enrolled at the school and started his college football career as a walk-on freshman.

 College career

-Brown attended and played college football for Central Michigan from 2007 to 2009.
+Brown attended and played college football for the Central Michigan Chippewas from 2007 to 2009.